 The first step of the buying software process is to think about the reasons why there is a need to make the purchase.
 Sometimes the software will replace an existing one or will be used for a new strategy.
 The purpose influences directly on how the search will happen, and also many steps of the way.

 Talk to your whole team about this decision, always listening to the problems they usually have.
-Try to come up with better strategies to approach a certain issue the whole team is facing together.
+Try to come up with better strategies to approach a particular issue the entire team is facing together.

-List all the pains points the business is having at the moment, what is lacking for better development of the projects, and a great workflow.
-If you are currently using a software program and want to replace it, pinpoint its pros and cons, so you can know exactly what a substitute needs to have.
+List all the pains points the business is having at the moment, what is lacking for better development of the projects, and exceptional workflow.
+If you are currently using a software program and want to replace it, pinpoint its pros and cons, so you can know precisely what a substitute needs to have.

 You must have this step figured out before moving to the next one.
-Try to document everything that has been discussed in this phase, so you don’t miss anything that matters on the following tips.
+Try to document everything that has been discussed, so you don’t miss anything that matters on the following tips.

 2. Define the software requirements